Identify discrete-time filter parameters from frequency response data

 [b,a] = invfreqz(h,w,n,m,wt,iter,tol) provide a superior algorithm that guarantees stability of the resulting linear system and searches for the best fit using a numerical, iterative scheme.
 The iter parameter tells invfreqz to end the iteration when the solution has converged, or after iter iterations, whichever comes first. invfreqz defines convergence as occurring when the norm of the (modified) gradient vector is less than tol, where tol is an optional parameter that defaults to 0.01.
 To obtain a weight vector of all ones, use

-Convert a simple transfer function to frequency response data and then back to the original filter coefficients:
+Convert a simple transfer function to frequency response data and then back to the original filter coefficients.
+Sketch the zeros and poles of the function.

-Notice that bb and aa are equivalent to b and a, respectively.
-However, aa has poles outside the unit circle and thus the system is unstable.
-Use invfreqz's iterative algorithm to find a stable approximation to the system:
+bb and aa are equivalent to b and a, respectively.
+However, the system is unstable because it has poles outside the unit circle.
+Use invfreqz's iterative algorithm to find a stable approximation to the system.
+Verify that the poles are within the unit circle.

 By default, invfreqz uses an equation error method to identify the best model from the data.
 This finds b and a in